 - the requestIndication set to REL_DUE_TO_5G_AN_REQUEST to indicate that the PDU session resource has been released by the 5G-AN.

 After receving the request, the SMF may decide to keep the PDU Session (with user plane connection deactivated) or release the PDU Session.
+If the SMF decides to keep the PDU Session, it shall return "200 OK" not including n1SmInfoToUe.
+If the SMF decides to release the PDU Session, it shall return "200 OK" including n1SmInfoToUe binary data containing the Message Type “PDU Session Release Command” and possibly PCO and cause information.

 * * * End of Changes * * * *